• Skip to primary navigation

 GREEN JACK FRUIT

 Green jackfruit is not sweet and is a good substitute for shredded meat.
-You can purchase it at Amazon*, Whole Foods, and other stores.
+It can be purchased at Amazon*, Whole Foods, and other stores.

-There are certainly more cupboard staples that can be used in your whole-foods, plant-based recipes and I'd love to hear what you've made with the items you keep in your cupboard.
+There are certainly more cupboard staples that can be used in your whole foods and plant-based recipes, and I'd love to hear what you've made with the items you keep in your cupboard.
 Please share in the comments below.

 Add to the List